Vishal123-tech/AI-Impact-on-Jobs-and-Layoff-Risk-Dataset/README.md

 - A full written report covering methodology, limitations, and detailed findings is available in the `docs` folder.
 - A presentation deck summarizing the project is also available in the `docs` folder.
-- A 60+ question interview prep guide, covering the full project from basic to advanced, rounds out the `docs` folder.

 ---